pl31/heroku-jupyter/README.md

 ### CloudFoundry

 - Clone this repository
-- Create a postgres database with name `jupyter-db`
+- Create a postgres database service with name `jupyter-db`
 - Deploy using `cf push`
+- Set `JUPYTER_NOTEBOOK_PASSWORD` using `cf set-env`.
+Do not forget to restart application.

 ## Python version